Rare Disease Day in Heidelberg and Ulm 2019

 The Gloria movie theater in Heidelberg shows on February 24 at 11 a.m. the feature film "Lorenzo's Oil".
 The film is about a family fighting the fate of their son Lorenzo, who suffers from a rare neurodegenerative disease.
 Lorenzo's father begins to do his own research in order to help his son.

-Markus Nielbock, second chairman of Hoffnungsbaum e.V. and initiator of the BPAN fundraising campaign together with his wife Rebecca Milly's missionhas this Event co-organized.
-He will pay tribute to Rare Disease Day in advance, briefly introduce the equally rare neurodegenerative disease group NBIA and its German self-help organization Hoffnungsbaum e.V. and will also say a few words about the NBIA variant BPAN and Milly's mission from his personal experience as the father of a 6-year-old daughter with BPAN.
+Markus Nielbock, Second Chairman of Hoffnungsbaum e.V. and initiator of the BPAN fundraising campaign together with his wife Rebecca Milly's missionhas this Event co-organized.
+He will pay tribute in advance to Rare Disease Day, briefly introduce the equally rare neurodegenerative disease group NBIA and its German self-help organization Hoffnungsbaum e.V. and, as the father of a 6-year-old daughter with BPAN, will also say a few words about the NBIA variant BPAN and Milly's mission.

 Action day of the Center for Rare Diseases (ZSE) in Ulm